glepnir/DailyTasks/README.md

 A  go web app without framework
 # Why do this

-This App can help people use standard library build a web app who is golang beginner,Two third-party libraries are used that  [gorilla/session](https://github.com/gorilla/sessions) and  [AlecAivazis/survey](https://github.com/AlecAivazis/survey)
+This App can help people use standard library build a web app who is golang beginner,The third-party libraries are used that  [gorilla/session](https://github.com/gorilla/sessions) and  [AlecAivazis/survey](https://github.com/AlecAivazis/survey)

 # How to Use